ceh-2000/smart-fridge-examples/README.md

 # Smart fridge examples
-THis repository consists of an easy, medium, and hard version of a smart fridge.
+This repository consists of an easy, medium, and hard version of a smart fridge.

 All versions of the smart fridge take in ingredients that a user has in their refrigerator and output possible recipes a user could make with these ingredients, to reduce food waste.